Thursday, December 31, 2009

 By now the clouds closed and pushing against the mountains, we get some lightning & rain.
 Every little drop adding to the adventure scale.
 Saturday's adventure will not be determined by navigation necessarily, but definitely by the weather and terrain.

 Repacking again and we get less than 4hrs interrupted sleep due to the thunder and mozzies.
 Up at 3 we are greeted with a drizzling rain that asks for wet-gear.
 Jacob's Latte, bananas, instant oats and rusks and body-glide fill the morning air before we head for the main gate to start.
 The start happens immediately and we head up on the dirt road rolling up the hills of the valley.
 Steep hills and many of them.
 Not long before people stop to take off jackets.
 Another couple of steeper hills and I get of to hike-my-bike at the same speed as some that were using their grannies.
 At the top of the hill the other 2 hares are waiting for me and politely ask if they should tow me.
 Sure, please!
 Nando now taking off the burning edge from my thighs and I can actually move.
 At the top, the rain seizes and terrain flattens out for a nice fast cycle on the dirt road.
 The cloud of mist only revealing about 150m radius of the morning to us.
 Another couple of kms and we witnessing the last of the mist creeping up the hills.
 We soon find the board with an arrow to the right.
 Following short path next to the road and then right again next to the railway tracks.
 This service road must've had at least 3 days worth of rain as everyone was quickly out of their saddles and tasting the dirt.
+We made our way through this muddy section juggling between the island of grass between on the middle of the track and the rocky sides of the railway, stopping to release the front v-break on my bike as the clogging mud made it very difficult to keep up.
+Con's tyres collecting so much mud he is peddling 2 chocolate donuts.
+Small downhill and we come across others that are giving their bikes a quick rinse in the stream at the bottom.
+With the chocolate gone, it was only another kilometre before we transition on a bridge.

+Dropping the bikes, filling up on water and start the second leg: 20km run/hike towards the abseil.
+A couple of pit-stops along the dirt road, Con realising his shorts are the wrong way round, we cross smaller streams, walk the uphills, greet the locals, pass some of the other teams as they are changing socks.
+About 12km before we get to a long downhill with a checkpoint & photographer at the bottom.
+We spot some teams in the camp on the left going up again.
+Get to the bottom and we have to turn right into the camp for a 7km loop over rolling hills of gravel, grass & rocks.
 Someone mentions mambas and Nando confirms that his pepperspray is in his backpack.
 Our joints completely rebellious on the downhills.
 Con asks for an asthma-pump as his chest is feeling tight.
 I remember the citronella-smelling weed we passed earlier and quickly crush that with another fresh smelling grass.
 A pity no foreign eucalyptus around us (really does the trick).
 The citronella-combo not very successful after which I also get a tight chest but ascribe it to: a little too much for my fitness at this moment.
 We pass a red umbrella with a cooler box and marshal and wow, asking him for water, he gives us a 500ml ice-cold Bonaqua.
 In his cooler box I also spot Play, Coke and Amstel.
 Wonder what we could've had if our request was for something else!

 Crossing the road again, we hike another 2kms down a kloof to get to the abseiling.
 At this moment about 4 teams in front of us that need to go down.
 We take a seat, make a snack, remove gravel from our shoes, give our feet a breather, body-glide, super-C's, droewors and wait for 1h40minutes before descending one at a time down the 30m abseil.
 One of the guys in the team just behind us, kindly asks if he can remove the 1,5cm thorn from my leg… sure, I didn't even notice it!
 Then he got his teammate to document his finding on video.
 The wait rested us well and with all 3 at the bottom of the abseil we run/ hike down the kloof towards the Steelpoort river where the tubing will start.
 Jumping from klip to klip to save our feet from getting wet, we finally surrender and walk straight down the middle of the of the stream.

+Get to the tubes, we fill our bladders for the cycle that follows after the tubes.
+The lady marshals assure us of a nice relaxing float down the river.
+"Just sit back & relax and keep left".
+Well… hardly that as you have your 10kg backpack now wet and weighing double that on your chest, fastened around your waist, arms barely hanging over the sides to make small bee-like movements to do some steering with.
 Hundreds of hip-flexes as you avoid the boulders in the rapids, more twists and turns and then left a fast rapid but decorated with a fallen tree.
 No way you can pass on the right: boulders protruding everywhere.
 Reciting Wimpie's words from the night before that they have removed the trees that fell over, they must know about this one and consider it safe.
 And the water pushing us very fast through this corridor.
 Nando is first to pass it, a slight struggle with the tee and then he's out.
 Then me, but I'm not out.
 Feel my tube continuing without me and litres of the Steelpoort gushing over me: my foot's caught in the tree and my 10(x2)kg backpack pulls me down, unable to come up for air.
 Litres of water now flushing through my nose and in those very long minutes my repeated prayer: Jesus, I don't want to die like this... not like this.
 Foot stuck, I find an opportunity for a pull-up & gasp for air then under water again continuing this conversation with the Maker, Creator & Keeper of all.
 The One that orders the clouds and silences the storms.
 And then another opportunity to pull myself + 20kgs up and grab hold of my foot for a chance of release.
 Foot out, head above water and double-checking I'm not dreaming but breathing.
 Looking down the steep rapid my tube is caught in a washing machine of water and I hold onto the tree, get-up, check that I still know my name and slowly fight the water to the other side.
 Not sure what just happened I catch up with Con & Nando who were witnessing this 5min ordeal and I cant make out if I am laughing or crying.
 Shocked.
 Well, we can continue now, coz on this river I won't die today.
 Another 2.5km down stream , a lack of words and a couple more rapids finally pushes us past the lodge with its friendly people taking pics and waving at us.
 The marshal meets us in the water, we get out, ironically the first checkpoint that we have to sign in with signature & all!

 On the side we clean our shoes and get into the 1km hike towards the next point: A foefie slide of about 200m into the river.
 We see our bikes on the right.
 Nice & exhilarating slide down we redress, break off the dry mud from our bikes.
 Lube the chains and head of on a snaking path that very quickly became a nasty snake up the koppies.
 The dirt & transport of the bikes really got to Con's gears and he had to do the koppies without his granny.
 Eina.
 I had mine, but didn't even feel strong enough to use it!
 Turn & up & turn & up.
 Hiking a bike very quickly and asking ourselves if we think the organisers have cycled this before, as this is surely not ride-able!!!
 We are thinking of the other 3 from Lickety Split that will also confront these hills soon – wondering if they are still in the game altogether??